r3econ/bbq-ios/README.md

 # What could be improved

 The app is production ready, updated to run in latest IDEs, but couple of things could be either added or improved.
+Please remember that the app was written in 2014 and many things have changed since then.

 - Adding unit tests for creation of `CoreData` stack and importing initial data from a JSON file
 - Adding more comments to the code